emirot/blog/blog/content/posts/minesweeper.md

 date: "2021-04-03"
 categories: ["alogorithm", "python"]
 draft: false
-description: "Minesweeper Algo"
+description: "Another leetcode"
 tags: ["algo", "bfs"]
 ShowToc: false
 TocOpen: false
 ---

-# Minesweeper
+# Challenge

 I came across this [challenge on leetcode](https://leetcode.com/problems/minesweeper/) that the goal is to generate a new board after a row, column is selected.
 Here is an [online](https://minesweeperonline.com/) version of the game.